mesonbuild/meson/docs/markdown/Reference-manual.md

 - `link_with`, one or more shared or static libraries (built by this project) that this target should be linked with, If passed a list this list will be flattened as of 0.41.0.
+- `export_dynamic` when set to true causes the target's symbols to be dynamically exported, allowing modules built using the [`shared_module`](#shared_module) function to refer to functions, variables and other symbols defined in the executable itself.
+Implies the `implib` argument.
+Since 0.44.0
 - `implib` when set to true, an import library is generated for the executable (the name of the import library is based on *exe_name*).
   Alternatively, when set to a string, that gives the base name for the import library.
 The import library is used when the returned build target object appears in `link_with:` elsewhere.
 Only has any effect on platforms where that is meaningful (e.g. Windows).
+Implies the `export_dynamic` argument.
 Since 0.42.0
 - `implicit_include_directories` is a boolean telling whether Meson adds the current source and build directories to the include path, defaults to `true`, since 0.42.0